 Headings.
 There are normally three levels of heading.
-Authors may indicate the hierarchy as follows - Heading level 1 - block capitals (not bold); Heading level 2 - small capitals (most word-processing programs have this as a font option); Heading level 3 - italics.
+Authors may indicate the hierarchy as follows (using 'normal' text, not the word-processing hierarchy):

+HEADING LEVEL A - range left, BLOCK CAPITALS (not bold); HEADING LEVEL B - range left, SMALL CAPITALS;

+Heading level C - upper and lower case Italics (capital letter only on first word, except where individual words require a capital).

 This simple formatting survives the transfer to printer and considerably eases the task of the Editor.

-Dimensions should be given in metric units, in kilometres, metres or millimetres (0.2 m or 200 mm; please note spacing); centimetres may be used only for approximations (in the way one might have used '6 inches' in imperial measurement) where the use of millimetres would suggest a spurious accuracy.
+Dimensions should be given in metric units, in kilometres, metres or millimetres (0.2m or 200mm; please note spacing, which now omits the space insisted upon in the SI); centimetres may be used for approximations (in the way one might have used '6 inches' in imperial measurement) where the use of millimetres would suggest a spurious accuracy.
 'Small finds' should always be described in millimetres.
 Imperial units may be quoted from earlier sources, but the metric equivalent should also be given, in brackets.
-Authors should take care that the number of digits following a decimal point expresses the correct level of accuracy.
-2.30 m implies accuracy to the nearest 10 mm.
-If the measurement is not that accurate, then, for example, 2.3 m should be used.
-Averages (as for example in the height of a group of skeletons) should also expressed at an appropriate level of accuracy (eg 1.74 m), not to the level the author's calculator might suggest (eg not 1.7389 m - which implies an (absurd) accuracy to the nearest tenth of a mm).
+Authors should take care that the number of digits following a decimal point expresses the correct level of accuracy, 2.30m implies accuracy to the nearest 10mm.
+If the measurement is not that accurate, then, for example, 2.3m should be used.
+Averages should also expressed at an appropriate level of accuracy (eg 1.74m), not to the level the author's calculator might suggest (eg not 1.7389m - which implies an accuracy to the nearest tenth of a mm).

-Numbers should be given in full text where less than 10 (ie one to nine), but as numerals for any greater numbers, as 'five samples from each pit', but '22 sherds'.
-The first to ninth centuries may be given either in text or as numerals, although awkward conjunctions (eg ninth to 10th century) should be avoided by using all numerals (eg 9th to 10th).
+Numbers should be given in full text where less than 11 (ie one to ten), but as numerals for any greater numbers, as 'five samples from each pit', but '22 sherds' (except where starting a sentence).
+The first to tenth centuries may be given either in text or as numerals, although awkward conjunctions (eg ninth to 11th century) should be avoided by using all numerals (eg 9th to 11th).
 All others should be given in numerals, as 'pottery from the 19th century', but note '19th-century pottery'.
 Please ensure that your usage is consistent.

-Dates should be condensed where possible as '1936-8' (not 1936-1938); however, 'from 1936 to 1938'.
+Dates should be condensed where possible as '1936-8' (not 1936-1938 or 1936-38); however, 'from 1936 to 1938'.
 Note that the -teen years are an exception, as 1914-18 (not 1914-8).